Bob Charlebois: Coaching and scouting – hockey

 After retiring as a professional hockey player, Charlebois relocated from Hartford to Ottawa.
-His first coaching job in 1976 was Head Coach of the University of Ottawa Mens Varsity Hockey Team.
+His first coaching job in 1976 was Head Coach of the University of Ottawa Men's Varsity Hockey Team.
 He also had successful years coaching the Bantam Ottawa West Golden Knights – championship (1992–93) and C.J.H.L.
 Junior A Gloucester Rangers Championship (1993–94).

-Following his amateur coaching years, he worked for 10 years as a regional scout for the St. Michael’s Majors OHL and the Kanata Stallions of the CJHL.
+Following his amateur coaching years, he worked for 10 years as a regional scout for the St. Michael's Majors OHL and the Kanata Stallions of the CJHL.

 University of Ottawa and Algonquin College

-After completing his hockey career, Charlebois accepted the position of Head Coach Men’s Varsity Hockey Team as well as administrator in the Department of Continuing Education at the University of Ottawa.
+After completing his hockey career, Charlebois accepted the position of Head Coach Men's Varsity Hockey Team as well as administrator in the Department of Continuing Education at the University of Ottawa.

 His experience at University of Ottawa led to an opportunity at Algonquin College and a lengthy and successful administrative career at the college (1978 – 2008).
 Charlebois started as Manager, Career Development at the Heron Campus of Algonquin College.
 He later moved on to Director of Corporate Training Center in the Continuing Education Department.
 His progress led to senior ranks at the college finishing his administrative career in the position of Vice President, Business Development of ACERRA, a division of Algonquin College.

-During his career at Algonquin, Charlebois completed his Master Degree in Education at University of Ottawa.
+During his career at Algonquin, Charlebois completed his master's degree in education at University of Ottawa.
 He was also selected and sponsored to attend the Harvard Business School in 1986.
 This program required Charlebois to leave his Ottawa residence to live on campus at the Business school.
-He received a diploma in Management Development.
+He received a diploma in management development.